ARSINOE-project/data-management-service/docs/source/index.rst

 .. note::

-   The `--location` option instructs curl to follow redirects.
+   The ``--location`` option instructs curl to follow redirects.

 ===========
 List Groups
 ===========

 .. http:get:: /list-groups

+   :noindex:

    Retrieves a list of the groups in the Data Catalogue.